 Both auctions you have to factor in shipping which technically increases the "value" slightly as the buyer typically pays that fee.

 There are other a number of similar sales on Ebay with a variety of prices (ALWAYS use SOLD auctions as a guide for price, not current listings).
+To me, this indicates that the style holds a strong value in today's market, which is good news for you if you want to sell them.

 For actual value for yours, you may want to check back to eBay or Etsy to find the exact maker's name and a sold piece to see exactly what his pieces fetch in the open market.